jatho/blog/docs/seiten/about.md

 ---
 layout: page
-title: About
+title: "Über uns"
-permalink: /about/
 breadcrumbs:
     -   name: About
         title: "Über uns"
-        link: /about/
+        link: /about
 ---

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)